FloatingArrayDesign/MoorDyn/docs/coupling.rst

             return 1;
         }

-        // Make the connections move at 0.5 m/s to the positive x direction for (unsigned int i = 0; i < 3; i++)
+        // Make the points move at 0.5 m/s to the positive x direction for (unsigned int i = 0; i < 3; i++)
             dx[3 * i] = 0.5;
         double t = 0.0, dt = 0.5;